 Manufacturing

-In addition to the significant economic contribution we make to agriculture’s bottom line, we are also supporting our local communities with six manufacturing plants located right here in New Zealand.
+In addition to the significant economic contribution we make to agriculture’s bottom line, we are also supporting our local communities with two manufacturing plants located right here in New Zealand.

-Ballance has three fertiliser manufacturing plants across New Zealand.
-We have two phosphate fertiliser manufacturing plants, one situated in Mount Maunganui and the other in Awarua (Invercargill).
-Our Kapuni (Taranaki) plant uses natural gas to produce urea, a nitrogen fertiliser.
+We have a phosphate fertiliser manufacturing plant in Awarua (near Invercargill) and our Kapuni (Taranaki) plant uses natural gas to produce urea, a nitrogen fertiliser.

-Our Mount Maunganui site produces superphosphate – the most common fertiliser used in New Zealand farming.
-It contains both phosphate and sulphur, two nutrients that are typically deficient in New Zealand soils.
+Our Awarua site manufactures phosphate products including superphosphate – a common fertiliser used in New Zealand farming.
+Superphosphate contains both phosphate and sulphur, two nutrients that are typically deficient in New Zealand soils.

 Consented activity